Towards Stable and Efficient Training of Verifiably Robust Neural Networks: Experiments

-In CROWN-IBP, we do not have the first and second issues since we use IBP to obtain intermediate layer bounds, which is only slower than forward propagation by a constant factor.
+In CROWN-IBP, we use IBP to obtain bounds of intermediate layers, which takes only twice the regular forward propagate time ($O(L n^2)$), thus we do not have the first and second issues.
 The time complexity of the backward bound propagation in CROWN-IBP is $O((L-1)n_L n^2)$, only $n_L$ times slower than forward propagation and significantly more scalable than ordinary CROWN (which is $L n$ times slower than forward propagation, where typically $n \gg n_L$).
-The third issue is also not a concern, since we start from the last specification layer $\W{(L)}$ which is a small fully connected layer.
-Suppose we need to compute $\W{(L)} \DD{(L-1)} \W{(L-1)}$ and $\W{(L-1)}$ is a convolutional layer with kernel $\mathbf{K}^{(L-1)}$, we can efficiently compute $(\W{(L-1)\top} (\DD{(L-1)} \W{(L)\top}))^\top$ on GPUs using the \emph{transposed convolution} operator with kernel $\mathbf{K}^{(L-1)}$.
+The third convolution issue is also not a concern, since we start from the last specification layer $\W{(L)}$ which is a small fully connected layer.
+Suppose we need to compute $\W{(L)} \DD{(L-1)} \W{(L-1)}$ and $\W{(L-1)}$ is a convolutional layer with kernel $\mathbf{K}^{(L-1)}$, we can efficiently compute $(\W{(L-1)\top} (\DD{(L-1)} \W{(L)\top}))^\top$ on GPUs using the \emph{transposed convolution} operator with kernel $\mathbf{K}^{(L-1)}$, without unfolding any convoluational layers.
 Conceptually, the backward pass of CROWN-IBP propagates a small specification matrix $\W{(L)}$ backwards, replacing affine layers with their transposed operators, and activation function layers with a diagonal matrix product.
 This allows efficient implementation and better scalability.